-Finding the optimal rotation length for a forest when disease is present is an economically 17 important decision for a forest manager, since the arrival of pests and pathogens can lead to 18 losses in market values through: reduction in tree growth, for example D. septosporum causes 19 significant defoliation that can greatly reduce growth rate (Mullett, 2014); reduction in timber 20 quality of live trees, for example Heterobasidion annosum decays the wood in the butt end 21 of the log which may reduce the value of the timber (Pratt, 2001; Redfern et al., 2010); an 22 increase in the susceptibility to secondary infection, for example Hymenoscyphus fraxineus and 23 Phytophthora ramorum cause significant damage to the bark and cambium therefore increasing 24 the rate of infection of wood decay fungi (Forestry Commission Scotland, 2015; Pautasso et al., 25 2013); or at the scale of the forest stand the disease may increase the proportion of trees that are 26 dead and thus subject to wood decay, for example Ips typographus has killed trees in more than 27 9000 ha of Picea abies forest in Europe.
-In the case of an epidemic, large areas of monoculture 28 forest may be felled simultaneously to try to halt disease spread (as is currently taking place in response to the P. ramorum infection of Larix spp. in South Wales and South West Scotland (Forestry Commission Scotland, 2015)), thus a large influx of material to local sawmills may that would require a reduced price for all timber independent of its infection status).
+Finding the optimal rotation length for a forest when disease is present is an economically important decision for a forest manager, since the arrival of pests and pathogens can lead to losses in market values through: reduction in tree growth, for example D. septosporum causes significant defoliation that can greatly reduce growth rate (Mullett, 2014); reduction in timber quality of live trees, for example Heterobasidion annosum decays the wood in the butt end of the log which may reduce the value of the timber (Pratt, 2001; Redfern et al., 2010); an increase in the susceptibility to secondary infection, for example Hymenoscyphus fraxineus and Phytophthora ramorum causes significant damage to the bark and cambium therefore increasing the rate of infection of wood decay fungi (Forestry Commission Scotland, 2015; Pautasso et al., 2013); or at the scale of the forest stand the disease may increase the proportion of trees that are dead and thus subject to wood decay, for example Ips typographus has killed trees in more than 9000 ha of Picea abies forest in Europe.
+In the case of an epidemic, large areas of monoculture forest may be felled simultaneously to try to halt disease spread (as is currently taking place in response to the P. ramorum infection of Larix spp. in South Wales and South West Scotland (Forestry Commission Scotland, 2015), thus a large influx of material to local sawmills may cause congestion and market saturation (however we do not model this scenario explicitly as that would require a reduced price for all timber independent of its infection status).